zappajs/zappajs/docs/reference.md

 The handler functions will have access to all variables described in the **request handlers scope** section.
 The middleware functions can also get access to those variables, but for performance reasons this is not enabled by default, use `@wrap` to give them access.

 If a handler returns a string, `res.send(string)` will be called automatically.

+Handlers which are neither functions nor strings will generate an exception.

 Ex.: